amethyst/specs/book/src/11_advanced_component.md

 ## Modeling entity relationships and hierarchy

-A common use case where we need a relationship between entities, is having a third person camera following the player around.
+A common use case where we need a relationship between entities is having a third person camera following the player around.
 We can model this using a targeting component referencing the player entity.

 A simple implementation might look something like this: